 Similarly, the accident leakage limit originally was established for showing conformance with 10 CFR 100 dose guidelines during design basis accidents, without an understanding of the impact of tube leakage on the progression of “high/dry” type severe accidents.
 So, present knowledge does not provide a clear basis for estimating what the additional risk is at the regulatory limit for accident leakage.

-Because of the need to address these sequences and the current problems with the methods for analyzing them, it is not feasible to produce plant-specific, SDP tools for SG tube degradation issues.
+Because of the need to address these sequences and the current problems with the methods for analyzing them, it is not currently feasible to produce plant-specific, SDP tools for SG tube degradation issues.
 This SDP provides a generic tool for assigning a preliminary “color” to inspection findings when tube degradation has violated one or more tube integrity performance criteria.
 Inspectors should request assistance from headquarters staff who are familiar with the most current knowledge.

 The SDP places typical tube degradation inspection findings in broad “color” groups.
 According to the ROP, Green issues are those that have a ΔLERF below 1x10−7/reactor-year.
 White findings are in the ΔLERF range between 10-7 and 10−6/reactor-year.
 Yellow findings are in the ΔLERF range between 10-6 and 10−5/reactor-year.
 Red findings are those with ΔLERF above 10-5/reactor-year.

-eactors are listed separately for some findings because they have different frequencies for some important sequences.
-High/dry core damage sequences are less likely to produce high tube temperatures in SG designs than in the U-tube SG designs in Westinghouse and plants.
-Also, designs have higher frequency of steam-side depressurization events.
+Reactors with once-through SGs (OTSGs) (a Babcock and Wilcox (B&W) design) are listed separately for some findings because they have different frequencies for some important sequences.
+High/dry core damage sequences are less likely to produce high tube temperatures in OTSG designs than in the U-tube SG designs in Westinghouse and CE plants.
+Also, OTSG designs have a higher frequency of steam-side depressurization events.

-Because tube degradation that violates the 3ΔPNO criterion may make the tubes susceptible to high/dry core damage sequences that have a frequency in the low-10−5/reactor-year range, any of these colors .
+Because tube degradation that violates the 3ΔPNO criterion may make the tubes susceptible to high/dry core damage sequences that have a frequency in the low-10−5/reactor-year range, any of these colors are credible.
 However, the degree of degradation beyond the performance criterion, the fraction of a year over which this degree of degradation existed, and many plant-specific factors are important determinants for the risk in a specific case.
 Experience and engineering judgment have been used to assign a White significance level for findings of single tubes that are susceptible only to these sequences.
 When multiple tubes have degraded below the structural integrity performance criteria, or a single tube has degraded below that level in multiple cycles, it is more likely but not certain that the total risk will fall into the Yellow range.
-For that reason, indicates only “” for findings involving multiple instances of exceeding the structural integrity criteria.
-Babcock and Wilcox plants with one tube that violates the structural integrity criteria are also listed under the “” category because the lesser degree of susceptibility for the once-through design to the high/dry sequences provides a substantial potential for a Green result.
+For that reason, Table 1 in IMC-0609, Appendix J, “Steam Generator Tube Integrity Findings Significance Determination Process” indicates only “Perform a Detailed Risk Evaluation” for findings involving multiple instances of exceeding the structural integrity criteria.
+Babcock and Wilcox plants with one tube that violates the structural integrity criteria are also listed under the “Perform a Detailed Risk Evaluation” category because the lesser degree of susceptibility for the once-through design to the high/dry sequences provides a substantial potential for a Green result.